Captain Abraham Lincoln

 Rejecting a treaty, Black Hawk, a leader of the Sauk and Fox, led his hungry people back into Illinois from Iowa in early 1832, intending to plant corn.
 Black Hawk also hoped to form an alliance with the Winnebago and Pottawatomie.
 Alarmed, Gov. John Reynolds issued a call for volunteers.
 Lincoln was elected captain of his company in the 31st Regiment of Illinois Militia.
 Twenty-seven years later, Lincoln recalled his election as "a success which gave me more pleasure than any I have had since."
 Lincoln and his men arrived in Beardstown from New Salem on April 22.
 While in camp, Lincoln tried to instill a degree of discipline in his rowdy company.
 He never managed, however, to master the more complicated commands.
 One famous story recalls how Lincoln realized his men were marching headlong into a fence.
 There was a gate, but he could not remember the order that would allow them to march two-by-two through it..
 Ingeniously, he ordered the men to halt.
 He then dismissed them, commanding that they reassemble in two minutes on the other side of the fence.
 The soldiers broke camp on April 29, heading north.

-Marker series.
-This marker is included in the Black Hawk War, and the Looking for Lincoln marker series.
+Topics and series.
+This historical marker is listed in these topic lists: Native Americans • Wars, US Indian.
+In addition, it is included in the Black Hawk War, the Former U.S. Presidents: #16 Abraham Lincoln, and the Looking for Lincoln series lists.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Lincoln and Blackhawk (here, next to this marker); Traveling to Beardstown (approx. 0.3 miles away); Lincoln Photograph (approx. 0.4 miles away); Lincoln and the River (approx. 0.4 miles away); Lincoln in Beardstown (approx. 0.4 miles away); Site of Abraham Lincoln's Speech (approx. 0.4 miles away); The Beardstown Women's Club (approx. 0.4 miles away); Lincoln the Candidate (approx. 0.4 miles away).
+Lincoln and Blackhawk (here, next to this marker); Traveling to Beardstown (approx. 0.3 miles away); Lincoln Photograph (approx. 0.4 miles away); Lincoln and the River (approx. 0.4 miles away); Lincoln in Beardstown (approx. 0.4 miles away); Site of Abraham Lincoln's Speech (approx. 0.4 miles away); In Memory of Abraham Lincoln (approx. 0.4 miles away); Lincoln the Candidate (approx. 0.4 miles away).
 Touch for a list and map of all markers in Beardstown.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on July 21, 2012, by Bill Pfingsten of Bel Air, Maryland.
-This page has been viewed 2,056 times since then and 52 times this year.
+This page was last revised on October 9, 2019.
+It was originally submitted on July 21, 2012, by Bill Pfingsten of Bel Air, Maryland.
+This page has been viewed 2,128 times since then and 17 times this year.
 Photos: 1, 2, 3. submitted on July 21, 2012, by Bill Pfingsten of Bel Air, Maryland.